Chabichou, the cheese from Poitou!

 Here are the essential rules that this goat cheese must respect to bear the name of theAOP Chabichou from Poitou :

-• Milk production, manufacturing and refining must be done on a precise geographical perimeter of the territory of Haut-Poitou limestone.
-This extends essentially over the departments of Vienne and Deux-Sèvres, and on a small piece of Charente.
+- Milk production, manufacturing and refining must take place within a precise geographical area of the territory of Haut-Poitou limestone.
+This extends mainly over the departments of the Vienne and Deux-Sèvres, and on a small piece of Charente.

 Steps in the production of Chabichou du Poitou